Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/02_zOS_Connect/index.md

 ![Connect](../../assets/images/Connect_ZOSSRV.png)

-- Select `Use Existing Credentials` and select the `DTVD` credentials you previosly created
+- Select `Use Existing Credentials` and select the `DTVD` credentials you have previously created

 ![Use Existing Credentials](../../assets/images/Signon_ZOSSRV.png)